 Mississippi River Institute

-2024 Mississippi River Institute featuring Waters to the Sea®
+2025 Mississippi River Institute featuring Waters to the Sea®

 Free for Educators and Face-to-Face!

-Mississippi River Institute | July 22-24, 2024 | Minneapolis and St Paul, MN
+Mississippi River Institute | July 21-23, 2025 | Minneapolis and St Paul, MN

 Activities

-New Wastewater Treatment Tour Included This Year!
+***Wastewater Treatment Tour and Adopt-a-Drain Materials Included this Year***

 Eligibility